mipmip/quiqr-paper-themed-template/quiqr/home/index.md

 The Paper template is based on the Paper theme.
 A simple, clean, flexible Hugo theme.

-Read more about the the Paper theme on the [original project page](https://github.com/nanxiaobei/hugo-paper).
+Read more about the Paper theme on the [original project page](https://github.com/nanxiaobei/hugo-paper).

 In **Site Config** you can change the behaviour of the website.